Almost two-thirds of people believe climate change is a global emergency, UN poll finds - KESQ

 Global average temperatures last year were tied for the hottest on record, capping what was also the planet’s hottest decade ever recorded, according to data analysis released earlier this month.
 The last six years are now the hottest six on record, with 2020 on par with 2016 as the hottest year ever recorded.

-The highest level of support for climate action, at 74%, was found in people living in small island developing states, the UNDP report said, followed by people in high income countries (72%).
+The highest level of public belief in the climate emergency, at 74%, was found in people living in small island developing states, the UNDP report said, followed by people in high income countries (72%).
 It stood at 62% in middle income countries, while the least developed countries saw the lowest level of support, at 58%.

 A majority across all regions said climate change was a global emergency, with the highest level of agreement in Western Europe and North America, at 72%, and the lowest in Sub-Saharan Africa, at 61%.

-Note: Correction: An earlier version of this story incorrectly stated the public level of belief in the climate emergency as the level of support for climate action.
-It also included a graphic that mischaracterized the United Nations Development Programme survey’s methodology.
-The story has been corrected and the graphic has been removed.
-The story has also been updated to clarify the surveyed population’s age range.